Uvacoder/port-greweb/_posts/2013-07-17-QanimationFrame.md

 More information on `requestAnimationFrame` can be found [here][3] or [here][4].

-We will now talk about another interesting benefit of that function.

 ### ...for waiting a DOM update

+We will now focus on another interesting benefit of that function:

+TODO

 ## QanimationFrame

+TODO